Updated January 2024

 Future legal assistant job prospects look pretty solid.
 The Job Bank says 18,000 legal administrative assistant jobs are expected to become available across Canada between 2022 and 2031.
 Ontario alone expects up to 3,000 openings for legal admin assistants between 2023 and 2027, according to the provincial government.

 The Job Bank gives this occupation three out of five stars for job outlook in most provinces, which indicates moderate growth.
-Manitoba and Saskatchewan have particularly strong outlooks, with both provinces receiving a four-star rating.
+Alberta, Saskatchewan, and Quebec have particularly strong outlooks, with all three of those provinces receiving a four-star rating.

 EXPLORE LEGAL ASSISTANT TRAINING